 Skip to contents

-Set the objective of a conservation planning problem to only minimize the penalties added to the problem, whilst ensuring that all targets are met and the cost of the solution does not exceed a budget.
-This objective is useful when using a hierarchical approach for multi-objective optimization.
+Set the objective of a conservation planning problem to minimize the penalties added to the problem.
+Targets can optionally be specified to ensure that the solution must meet all the targets.
+Budgets can also optionally be specified to ensure that the solution does not exceed a budgetary threshold.
+This objective is designed to be used with multi-objective optimization.

 Usage